ptarcher/pvstats/README.md

 ### Running

-First modify `pvstats.conf` with your inverter settings, and also pvoutput.org or InfluxDB settings
+First modify `pvstats.conf` with your inverter settings, and also pvoutput.org, MQTT or InfluxDB settings

 ```
 /usr/bin/pvstats -f pvstats.conf